zhadier/Rent-A-Movie/README.md

 # Rent-A Movie

->"Rent-A Movie" is a website for movie renting where you can make reservations, add comments, or just get details about movies that are being rented.
-The user can also leave likes for movies they enjoyed.
+>"Rent-A Movie" is a website for movie renting where you can make reservations, add comments & likes or just get details about movies that you'd like to watch.
 You're welcome to visit the Live Demo link provided to test it out yourself :)

 ![screenshot](https://user-images.githubusercontent.com/90556221/152247436-d781a825-91f1-42af-b462-025e1335a66d.png)